Understanding My Credit Score | Explaining Credit Scores

 Your hard credit searches

-Each time you apply for a new loan or credit card, the lender will carry out a hard search on your credit report.
-This will be visible to other lenders for at least 12 months.
-Having too many hard searches in a short period of time can make lenders more hesitant to approve a loan as they may worry that you’re relying on credit.
+Each time you apply for a new loan or credit card, the lender does a hard search on your credit report.
+Other lenders can see these for at least 12 months after the search.
+Having too many hard searches over a short period could make lenders more hesitant to approve a loan, as they may worry that you rely too heavily on credit.

 Your address history

-A stable living situation could indicate you’ll be a more reliable borrower, which is why having a long address history in one place and being registered on the electoral roll can improve your credit score.
+A stable living situation gives the impression you’ll be a more reliable borrower.
+A long address history in one place and registration on the electoral roll could improve your credit score.

 Your debt management solutions

-If you’ve struggled to make debt repayments in the past, you may have already entered a formal debt management solution such as an Individual Voluntary Arrangement (IVA), a debt relief order, or even declaring bankruptcy.
-These will be marked on your credit report and could affect your score for up to six years.
+If, in the past, you’ve struggled to make debt repayments, you may have entered a formal debt management solution such as an Individual Voluntary Arrangement (IVA), a Debt Relief Order, or you may have even declared Bankruptcy.
+These will appear on your credit report and could affect your score for up to six years.

 How can I check my credit score?